Mentor OH Medicaid Attorney

 If the community spouse is still living in the home or using certain assets, the collection will not be made until their death or the assets are no longer needed, such as if they apply for Medicaid benefits.
 Prior planning can help protect these assets under very specific exemptions, so work with an attorney as early as possible to ensure the best outcome for you and your loved ones.

-Moseman Law Office is located in Mentor, Ohio and serves in all northeast Ohio counties including Ashtabula County, Geauga County, and Lake County.
+Moseman Law Office an experienced Medicaid Attorney, is located in Mentor, Ohio and serves in all northeast Ohio counties including Ashtabula County, Geauga County, and Lake County.
+Get in touch to see how we can help you.

 Moseman Law Office